Allen-Synthesis/EuroPi/software/programming_instructions.md

  ## Optional Quick start

+> **Warning**
-> **_NOTE:_**  - ⚠️ This version of firmware will not let you override `main.py` nor can you modify existing scripts.
+> This version of firmware will not let you override `main.py` nor can you modify existing scripts.
 Do not use this version of the firmware if you plan to write custom scripts for the EuroPi.

 The quickest way to get your EuroPi flashed with the latest firmware is to head over to the [releases](https://github.com/Allen-Synthesis/EuroPi/releases) page and download the latest `europi-vX.Y.Z.uf2` file.
 Then follow the 'BOOTSEL' instructions above to flash the EuroPi firmware to your pico.